raulalmeidatarazona/wordpress-tailwind/README.md

 ## Theme Development with Tailwind CSS

-The `my-theme` theme is configured to use Tailwind CSS.
+The `monkiria` theme is configured to use Tailwind CSS.

 1.  **Navigate to the theme directory:**